 This is one of many theft prevention methods that BitMEX employs to ensure customer funds are kept secured.

-The cutoff time for Bitcoin withdrawals is 13:00 UTC.
+For security reasons, larger Bitcoin withdrawal amounts are processed daily - the cutoff time for larger Bitcoin withdrawals is 13:00 UTC.
 Shortly after that, Bitcoin will be sent to the address you specified.

-Please email support and a member of staff will contact you shortly.
+Please Contact Support and a member of staff will contact you shortly.